Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 tl;dr;

-1. Follow instructions on Monitoring Kubernetes to install collector and application.
+1. Follow the instructions on Monitoring Kubernetes to install the collector and application.

 2. Install DaemonSet with rsyslog, which forwards journald logs to /var/log/syslog.